wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ### Instrument Your Application with Sender SDKs

-For maximum flexibility, you can use the Operations for Applications Sender SDKs.
+For maximum flexibility, you can use the Sender SDKs.
 See [Operations for Applications SDKs for Sending Raw Data](wavefront_sdks.html#sdks-for-sending-raw-data) for background.

 <div class="row">
  <div class="col-md-2 col-sm-6">